 SunTrust offers student loans to both undergraduate and graduate students, including a loan that’s open to international students, and another that’s tailored to graduate business students.

 SunTrust student loans offer a choice of a fixed or variable rate, and some excellent perks, including:

-- Up to 0.50% in rate reductions for making automatic payments (0.25% reduction for authorizing autopay and an additional 0.25% if you’re making automatic payments from a SunTrust bank account)
+- Up to 0.50% in rate reductions for making automatic payments (0.25% reduction for authorizing autopay and an additional 0.25% if you’re making automatic payments from a SunTrust or BB&T account)

 - Principal reduction as a graduation reward or a 0.25% rate reduction for on-time payments

 - Option to refinance while still in school